 Many people use their kitchen islands for extra seating or casual dining.
 This can be achieved in several ways.
-You can install a waterfall countertop that gives you a seating area and extra space to tuck the stools or chairs under the counter.
+A waterfall countertop gives you a seating area and extra space to tuck the stools or chairs under the counter.
 You can have a bench that gives you multiple seating options along the entire island.
-You can add your personality to the room by choosing the types of chairs, stools, fabric, or materials you’d like and make a design statement.
+Add your personality to the room by choosing the types of chairs, stools, fabric, or materials you’d like and make a design statement.

 Added function for your kitchen